 Trade Stock Indices

-Stop Loss Order Trading Summary: Points To Remember When Placing
+Stop Loss Trading Summary: Points and Factors To Remember When Placing

-The key to putting stop orders in indices trading is not to put too tight or too far & not exactly on the support or resistance areas.
+The key to putting stop orders in indices trading is not to put too tight or too far & not exactly on the support or resistance levels.

-A few pips below the support or above the resistance levels is the best place.
+A few pips below the support or above the resistance areas is the best place.

-If you are going long (buying a indices trading instrument), just look for a nearby support level which is below your entry point & set this order about 10 pips to 20 pips below that support level.
-The example explained and illustrated below show the level where a trader can put their stop orders just below the support level on a stock chart.
+If you are going long (buying a financial instrument), just look for a nearby support level which is below your entry point & set this order about 10 pips to 20 pips below that support level.
+The illustration explained & shown below show the level where a trader can put their stop orders just below the support level on a stock chart.

 Support Level for Placing Stop Loss Order Level for Buy Trade